triton-inference-server/tensorflow_backend/mirror/README.md

 # Triton-TensorFlow Mirror

-## What are the files in this directory?
+## What is the files in this directory?

-This directory contains a mirror of the patch to upstream TensorFlow used in this backend.
+This directory contains a mirror of the patch to the upstream TensorFlow used in this backend.

-## How can I use these files?
+## How can I use this files?

-They can serve as a reference for making changes to TensorFlow for use with this backend.
-These files are not used with Triton's current build.
+It can serve as a reference for making changes to TensorFlow for use with this backend.
+This file is not used in Triton's current build.